JeschkeLab/DeerLab/docsrc/source/theory.rst

 Least-squares fitting
 -----------------------------

-To fit a model with a parameterized distance distribution to an experimental signal, DeerLab solves
+To fit a model with a parametric distance distribution to an experimental signal, DeerLab solves

 .. math::